 how to paint plaid VIDEO TUTORIAL:

 New YouTube video upload!
-Watch this Watercolor Holiday Card Tutorial on Youtube or click the video box below.
-In the video I show you how to paint plaid step by step + how to paint plaid with tape and also how to paint buffalo plaid using just red and black markers.
+Watch this Watercolor Holiday Card Tutorial on YouTube or click the video box below.
+In the video, I show you how to paint plaid step by step using masking tape, and how to paint buffalo plaid using just red and black markers.

 Supplies that you’ll need:

 - Watercolor Cards: These pre-scored and pre-folded A2 cards come with matching envelopes.
 These are great to watercolor on!
 The paper is heavy enough to withstand the water and not warp.
 You can also use any kind of watercolor paper you have.

 - Watercolors: Pull out your watercolor cakes or pens!

 - Paintbrushes: A chisel tip paintbrush or water brush is great to use here!
 You can also use any round paintbrush you might have on hand.

 - Masking tape: I highly recommend this brand, it has the perfect amount of tackiness and peels off easily and neatly every time!

 - A pair of Scissors